Forecasters make their predictions over snowfall across the city for the next few days

 But when will the snow return to the area after the latest fall, which hit the city over the weekend?

+However, Met Office forecasters have how revised their predictions, and now expect that will fall as rain

-The Met Office forecasts the rest of the week will be dry, until Sunday, which is expected to have a rainy start, before the rain turns to sleet at 9am, then turning to rain again later in the day.
-The forecast is echoed by the BBC’s predictions.
+The Met Office forecasts the rest of the week will be dry, until Sunday, which was initially expected to have a rainy start, before the rain turns to sleet at 9am, then turning to rain again later in the day.
+They now expect rain, not sleet

 The Met Office described the outlook for Thursday to Saturday as a very cold to end the working week with a mix of winter hazards, probably giving way to a windier, more unsettled weekend, with rain, sleet and snow more finely balanced.